SEA (NYSE:SE) COO Gang Ye Sells 10,000 Shares

 - On Wednesday, May 6th, Gang Ye sold 10,000 shares of SEA stock.
 The stock was sold at an average price of $88.39, for a total transaction of $883,900.00.

-Several research analysts recently weighed in on the company.
-TD Cowen increased their price objective on SEA from $100.00 to $108.00 and gave the stock a "hold" rating in a research report on Wednesday, May 13th.
-Jefferies Financial Group reiterated a "buy" rating on shares of SEA in a research report on Tuesday, May 12th.
-Barclays increased their price objective on SEA from $120.00 to $122.00 and gave the stock an "overweight" rating in a research report on Thursday, May 14th.
-Morgan Stanley set a $121.00 price objective on SEA and gave the stock an "overweight" rating in a research report on Friday, March 13th.
-Finally, JPMorgan Chase & Co. lowered their target price on shares of SEA from $168.00 to $163.00 and set an "overweight" rating for the company in a research note on Thursday, May 14th.
-One equities research analyst has rated the stock with a Strong Buy rating, ten have issued a Buy rating, three have given a Hold rating and one has assigned a Sell rating to the company.
-According to data from MarketBeat, the stock currently has a consensus rating of "Moderate Buy" and a consensus target price of $158.41.
+A number of brokerages have recently issued reports on SE.
+JPMorgan Chase & Co. reduced their price target on SEA from $168.00 to $163.00 and set an "overweight" rating on the stock in a research report on Thursday, May 14th.
+Morgan Stanley set a $121.00 price target on SEA and gave the stock an "overweight" rating in a research report on Friday, March 13th.
+TD Cowen upped their price target on SEA from $100.00 to $108.00 and gave the stock a "hold" rating in a research report on Wednesday, May 13th.
+Weiss Ratings reaffirmed a "hold (c-)" rating on shares of SEA in a research report on Friday, March 27th.
+Finally, Sanford C. Bernstein dropped their price objective on shares of SEA from $170.00 to $150.00 and set an "outperform" rating on the stock in a report on Wednesday, March 4th.
+One investment analyst has rated the stock with a Strong Buy rating, ten have issued a Buy rating, three have given a Hold rating and one has issued a Sell rating to the company.
+According to data from MarketBeat, SEA currently has a consensus rating of "Moderate Buy" and an average target price of $158.41.

 SEA Company Profile